MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-assign-roles.md

 ### Convert an existing system-managed identity to the Azure AI Administrator role

 > [!TIP]
 > We recommend that you convert workspaces created before 11/19/2024 to use the Azure AI Administrator role.
+The Azure AI Administrator role is more narrowly scoped than the previously used Contributor role and follows the principal of least privilege.

 You can convert workspaces created before 11/19/2024 by using one of the following methods: